When to Hangboard

 Injury Prone Climber

-Injury-prone climbers beware!
+Injury-prone climbers, beware!
 You know who you are.
-If you find yourself constantly taking days or weeks off due to finger, elbow, or shoulder injuries, hangboarding may not be for you at the moment.
-Hangboarding is an extremely common cause of finger injury due to improper form and overtraining, so beginning hangboarding as an already injury-prone climber may not be the best idea.
+If you constantly take days or weeks off due to finger, elbow, or shoulder injuries, hangboarding may not be for you now.
+Hangboarding is a widespread cause of finger injury due to improper form and overtraining, so there may be better ideas than starting hangboarding as an already injury-prone climber.
 At the least, be sure that you give your body extra time to heal before hangboarding.
 If you are ever feeling tweaky or sore, take the day off.

 That being said, sometimes hangboarding is an excellent injury recovery tool for finger injuries, but you never want to go about that journey alone.
-Make sure you work with an expert to figure out the best rehab plan for your finger injury, whether or not it includes hangboarding.
+Make sure you work with an expert to determine the best rehab plan for your finger injury, whether or not it includes hangboarding.

 Newer Climber

 Hitting plateaus is a part of climbing.
 And sometimes newer climbers will progress quickly, hit a plateau, and turn to hangboarding to help them overcome it.
-While this may work for some climbers, most climbers simply need to stick with it!
-As you begin climbing you will naturally build finger strength and teach your pulleys and tendons to handle the extra stress that rock climbing demands.
+While this may work for some climbers, most simply need to stick with it!
+As you begin climbing, you will naturally build finger strength and teach your pulleys and tendons to handle the extra stress that rock climbing demands.
 Turning to hangboarding too early is an injury waiting to happen.
 If you are a newer climber, be patient.
-Not only will you be a better climber for it, but your fingers will thank you.
+You will be a better climber for it, and your fingers will thank you.

 Lots of Dry-Firing

-Dry-firing is when a climber crimps a hold, weights the crimp, begins to move off of the hold, and then the hand slides quickly out of the crimp grip, often resulting in a fall.
+Dry-firing is when a climber crimps a hold, weights the crimp, begins to move off the hold, and then the hand slides quickly out of the crimp grip, often resulting in a fall.
 Some climbers are chronic dry-firers.
-And while they try different chalks and brushing off the holds, nothing seems to work.
+And while they try different chalks and brush off the holds, nothing seems to work.
 So they conclude that they are weak on crimps and turn to hangboarding.
-While stronger fingers will help you to hold on to smaller crimps or pull harder on crimps, dry-firing is often the result of poor conditions or poor body positioning.
-So hangboarding won't necessarily fix this problem.
-Instead, pay close attention to your foot and hip positioning on the wall as well as how much weight you put on the crimp and how quickly you load the crimp.
+While stronger fingers will help you to hold on to more minor crimps or pull harder on crimps, dry-firing is often the result of poor conditions or poor body positioning.
+So hangboarding will only sometimes fix this problem.
+Instead, pay close attention to your foot and hip positioning on the wall and how much weight you put on the crimp and how quickly you load the crimp.
 Fixing these things will likely take care of your dry-firing problem before hangboarding does.

 As we have said, every climbers' body is different.
 So only you (and maybe a trainer or coach) can determine that you need to hangboard.
-But don't jump into hangboarding without first looking out for the green and red flags we've pointed out here!
+But only jump into hangboarding after first looking out for the green and red flags we've pointed out here!